mgordillo11/BYU-OIT-Movies/README.md

    ```bash
    bun run dev
    ```
-4. The application will be running at `http://localhost:3000` (or the next available port if 8000 is in use).
+4. The application will be running at `http://localhost:3000`
 ## Future Enhancements

 - Implement pagination and or infinite scrolling for displaying search results